llb4ll/wichtel-bot/README.md

 In case a secret santa is left without a matching wichtel the draw is repeated.
 The maximum amount of tries is set to 100.
 Of course this implementation has the disadvantage of not beeing deterministic.
-An improvement idea would be to use https://en.wikipedia.org/wiki/Blossom_algorithm.
+An improvement idea would be to use an algorithm finding a perfect matching in a bipartite graph.